 It won't take long to explore the outdoor museum, but it is worth the visit.

-A floor up, there are examples of weapons, from Swords to missile launchers that have been created in the city.
-There is an ambivalence shown to the modern arms industry, recognition of the importance to the cities prosperity perhaps but a conscious awareness of the human cost of weaponry.
-Each one displayed in a scene showing the damage it can do.
+A floor up, there are examples of weapons, from swords to missile launchers, that have been created in the city.
+There is an ambivalence shown to the modern arms industry, recognition of the importance to the cities prosperity perhaps but a conscious awareness of the human cost of weaponry—each one displayed in a scene showing the damage it can do.

-There is also a ten minute film, put on by request, showcasing the history of Munktell.
+There is also a ten-minute film, put on by request, showcasing the history of Munktell.
 Worth watching.

-Strangely, scattered throughout the museum are a series of antique and well preserved items of furniture.
+Strangely, scattered throughout the museum are a series of antique and well-preserved items of furniture.

 The building reminded me strongly of Mjellby Art Museum just outside of Halmstad.

-They explicitly ask that you do not take complete photos of the art work, only partial images, and don't post to social media.
+They explicitly ask that you do not take complete photos of the artwork, only partial images, and don't post to social media.

-across two venues, on either side of the pedestrian street.
+A tapas place, festooned with British football banners, is split across two venues, on either side of the pedestrian street.
 The food is

-good and plentiful and the staff are friendly.
+good and plentiful, and the staff are friendly.

-A huge space, both indoors and out, it feels like Grappa could happily feed the population of Eskilstuna.
+A huge space, both indoors and out, feels like Grappa could happily feed the population of Eskilstuna.
 It offers a good selection of Italian food at reasonable prices.

-The Sigured Stone is a short walk away from a bus stop about twenty minutes outside of Eskilstuna in the hamlet of Mora.
+The Sigurd Stone is a short walk away from a bus stop about twenty minutes outside of Eskilstuna in the hamlet of Mora.
 In true Swedish style, this ancient stone carving is freely available to anyone to visit.
 It is unprotected, and nothing but decency stops people from defacing it.

-The stone tells the story of Sigurd Serpentslayer, through carvings and runes.
+The stone tells the story of Sigurd Serpentslayer through carvings and runes.
 A protective coating is visible over the carving to keep the red paint fresh and clear.

 It is a remarkable piece of history, over a thousand years but still clear on the rocks, showing Sigurd's Saga.

 A stop or two before Tuna Park on the way out of Eskilstuna is the Parken Zoo and amusement park.
-A good sized zoo, reminiscent of the Alpen Zoo in Austria.
-THe animals have good sized enclosures, an advantage to a zoo further out from the main cities in a country as spacious as Sweden.
+A good-sized zoo, reminiscent of the Alpen Zoo in Austria.
+The animals have good-sized enclosures, an advantage to a zoo further out from the main cities in a country as spacious as Sweden.

-I managed to catch the feeding of some of the monkeys, on their island.
+I managed to catch the feeding of some of the monkeys on their island.

 Directly behind the Tuna Park shopping centre's car park, in the forest, stands the remains of the Stenby Fornborg.
 A castle ruins over 1500 years old, it is found by following a game trail from a subtle signpost.

-It is a strange thing to visit, akin to the Sigurd stone, in that it is a piece of ancient history, fascinating in its way, and completely abandoned, left to the curious to find.
+It is a strange thing to visit, akin to the Sigurd stone, in that it is a piece of ancient history, fascinating in its way and completely abandoned, left to the curious to find.

 I stopped in Katrineholms for a few hours in between connections to Gothenburg.
 I'd originally planned to only have thirty minutes there, but once I'd finished at the Parken Zoo in Eskilstuna, there wasn't much keeping me there, so I thought I'd see a bit more of Katrineholms.

-Owing to these two things it has become something of a commuter location to Stockholm for people looking for a quieter place to live.
-At barely an hour outside Stockholm, it has not felt the need to grow its own shopping or dining culture and so there are only the basics.
-The local tourist bureau recommends on its main page, the chain pub O'Leary's as a venue for dining in the town.
+Owing to these two things, it has become something of a commuter location to Stockholm for people looking for a quieter place to live.
+At barely an hour outside Stockholm, it has not felt the need to grow its own shopping or dining culture, and so there are only the basics.
+The local tourist bureau recommends on its main page the chain pub O'Leary's as a venue for dining in the town.

-Near to the City Park, is a small, but nice looking Church
+Near to the City Park is a small but nice looking Church.

 Somewhat isolated, north of the train station, is the larger Church, with a traditional Swedish style.